Cafe culture in Brisbane plays an integral part in the social fabric of the city.

 You don’t come here for the food, which is the standard cafe fodder of smashed avo, BLTs, burgers and wraps.
 You visit for the surprisingly good coffee.

 Always priced on the reasonable side (and thus affordable for students), the cafe has a welcoming family-owned feel to it.
 The kitchen offers catering services and, as a hospitality venue, hosts weddings, birthday parties and cocktail functions.

 Run by the same operators since 2000, the baristas have mastered the art of delivering consistently excellent coffee at a decent price.
 Give them a try.

 Bellissimo are legendary coffee roasters in Australia, probably the most awarded in the country.
-They have perfected luxurious coffee blends that are delivered to hundreds of outlets across Australia.
+They craft luxurious coffee blends that are delivered to hundreds of outlets across Australia.

-Bellissimo also run their own successful cafes too, with three across Brisbane (the newest in Cooparoo, the original in Fortitude Valley, and another in Bulimba, near the Brisbane river).
+Bellissimo also run their own successful cafes too, with three across Brisbane.
+The newest is in Cooparoo, the original in Fortitude Valley, and another is in Bulimba, near the Brisbane river).

 Our favourite is the airy, modern and striking cafe at the Cooparoo headquarters.
 It has an industrial, warehouse feel with high ceilings, lots of glass, timber, polished concrete floors and the look of a craft brewery.
 Great almond croissants too!

 This is a must-visit if you’re new to Brisbane.
 Savour the Italian dark roast or Ultimo blends, and admire the enormous coffee roasters through their glass enclosure.
 This is coffee on a grand scale.